BuriBuriJaymon/Rail-WAYS/DATA_SCHEMA.md

 runsDays
 stopsCount
 ```

-`runsDays` is intentionally nullable because the selected CC0 DataMeet source does not provide a reliable weekly running-days field.
+`runsDays` contains weekly running days when represented by the Neo2308 GTFS calendar.
+It remains nullable when the upstream feed does not provide a usable service calendar.

-## Schedule row
+Schedule row
 ```text
 seq
 code